peacebytes/postman-newman-api-test/README.md

 # postman-newman-api-test
-An example how to use Postman to verify web services.
+An example how to use Postman to verify web services with Jenkins integration.

 # How does it work:
 - Using Postman (stand-alone version; don't use the Chrome add-on one) to import the Collection file `switbe-demo.postman_collection.json`.
 Import the environment settings file too `staging.postman_environment.json`